Contents - Index

 The Diagram and Plots that are to be included in the LaTeX document are stored in separate files having a .jpg filename extension in the same directory as the .tex file.
 These .jpg files have same parent name as the .tex file with the addition of _D1, _D2, etc. for the Diagram windows and _P1, _P2, etc. for the plots.
 When creating a .jpg file, a decision must be made to balance the file size with file quality.
 The user has control over this decision with the JPG quality input box.
 The allowable values are 1 to 99.
 Low values result in small .jpg file sizes (which result in small .pdf file sizes) but sacrifice graphic quality.
 Large values result in high quality graphics, but at an expense of great file sizes.
 The default value, 75, seems to provide a reasonable balance.

 The PDFLaTeX group box on the bottom right side of the dialog contains four checkboxes.
 If the Create PDF document checkbox is selected, EES will attempt to start the PDFLatex.exe application to compile the .tex file that it has just saved.
 If the Display PDF document checkbox is selected, EES will attempt to start the default PDF reader application to display the .pdf file.
 If the Delete TEX document checkbox is selected, the .tex file will be deleted leaving only the .pdf file.
 The Include Hyperlinks checkbox controls how hidden hyperlinks in the Equations window are handled.
 Visible hyperlinks (which begin with http: or https:) will always active in the .pdf file that is created by the LaTeX processor.
 If the Include Hyperlinks control is changed, hidden hyperlinks will be active and identified by a box with an aqua border.
-Note that the Include Hyperlinks checkbox is enabled only if there are hidden hyperlinks in the Equations window and if you are using a Professional version.
+Note that the Include Hyperlinks checkbox is enabled only if there are hidden hyperlinks in the Equations window and if you are using a Professional license.

 When you click the Create button, EES will write the information in the dialog to a small file called EES_TeX.ini so that it is available as the default the next time you enter this dialog.
 This file will be placed in the Default File Folder specified in the Directories tab of the Preferences dialog.
 If no directory specification is provided there, the file will be placed in the same directory as the EES application.